-The assessment consists of an oral (30 minutes) exam (following §4(2) of the examination regulation).
+The assessment consists of an oral (app.
+30 minutes) exam (following §4(2) of the examination regulation).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.
-Depending on the respective pandemic situation, the exam may be offered as an open book exam (alternative exam assessment, following §4(2), 3 of the examination regulation).

 Quantitative Methods in Energy Economics

 Energy economics makes use of many quantitative methods in exploration and analysis of data as well as in simulations and modelling.
 This lecture course aims at introducing students of energy economics into the application of quantitative methods and techniques as taught in elementary courses to real problems in energy economics.
 The focus is mainly on regression, simulation, time series analysis and related statistical methods as applied in energy economics.